 In 2018, One Vote At A Time is traveling to ten states to make free-of-charge campaign videos for hundreds of candidates.

 Changing the Game supports Stacey Abrams for Governor of Georgia.
 In conversation with her longtime friend and Campaign Finance Director Edana Walker, Stacey talks about her journey and the ways her candidacy is changing the game.

 One Vote At A Time raised over $36,000 to create campaign videos for 19 progressive candidates for the Virginia House of Delegates in the November 2017 election.

-Compelling campaign ads help these small campaigns in Virginia talk about the issues, expand their reach to more voters, and WIN.
+Compelling campaign ads helped these small campaigns in Virginia talk about the issues, expand their reach to more voters, and WIN.

 Elizabeth Guzman won her race for Virginia's House of Delegates in the 31st district!
 She is a social worker, mother, and a fierce advocate for her community.

 Directed by Sarah Ullman; Produced by Mara Tasker.

 Paid for by One Vote At A Time, Authorized by Elizabeth Guzman for Delegate.

 John Bell currently represents Virginia's 87th district in the Virginia House of Delegates.
 He won his race for re-election!
 He's fighting for access to health care and services for people fighting opioid addiction.
 This issue is a personal one for Delegate Bell; his son is in recovery from opioid addiction.

 Directed by Mara Tasker; Produced by Sarah Ullman.